 Welcome to NJ SNAP-Ed

-Welcome to NJ SNAP-Ed Welcome to NJ SNAP-Ed As of October 1, 2008, in New Jersey, the Food Stamp Program is also known as the Supplemental Nutrition Assistance Program (SNAP) NJ SNAP-Ed consists of the SNAP-Ed Program and the SNAP-Ed Support Network (the Network).
+Welcome to the New Jersey Supplemental Nutrition Assistance Program-Education (NJ SNAP-Ed).
+NJ SNAP-Ed consists of the SNAP-Ed Program and the SNAP-Ed Support Network (the Network).
 Both are headquartered in the Department of Nutritional Sciences at Rutgers School of Environmental and Biological Sciences.
 NJ SNAP-Ed and this website are designed to support nutrition education to limited resource audiences throughout New Jersey.
 This website was funded by USDA's Food Stamp Program.

 NJ SNAP-Ed is a Cooperative Extension Program aimed at improving nutrition and increasing physical activity among SNAP eligible audiences.
 This is accomplished through the provision of evidenced-based nutrition education offered through numerous public-health approaches and community-based projects.